“To Have a Friend, You Must Be a Friend”

 With whom would you like to spend a whole day?

 7) Don’t underestimate or miss the connections with strangers and acquaintances out there.
-The people you see at the post office, your local grocery store, construction workers, etc… Smile at people.
+These are the people you see at the post office, your local grocery store, construction workers, etc… Smile at people.
 Talk to your grocery cashier, ask them how they are, laugh with them- at the bare minimum look up from your phone and gaze into their eyes (but not for too long, that’s creepy) and give them an authentic smile.
 We don’t know how collected smiles, kind gestures, respect and appreciation impacts the world- but that’s ok, numbers are overrated anyway.
 Assume connection is always better than self-importance or not noticing people.
+Your connection could remind them that we are all in this together and that the world is not as bad as it seems.

 LoveWell,